 This is a single platform station.
 It was formerly a two platform station with a passing loop, however the southbound line was lifted in the 1980s.

 The main station building, from 1893, is now a house.
-The building was perhaps replaced in preparation for the improved line to Inverness via Carrbridge opening in 1897.
+(The original timber building was burned down.)
 The architect was William Roberts.
 It was formerly at the south end of the northbound platform but the platform has been extended at the north end and cut back at the south so it now sits someway clear of the platform to its south.

-There was a goods yard at the north end of the siding, on the west side of the line with sidings, and at one time a turntable, approached from the north.
+There was a goods yard at the north end of the siding, on the west side of the line with sidings, and at one time a turntable, approached from the north, Newtonmore Turntable.